thisolivier/Brickly-Theme/README.md

 4. You can now build and preview the theme.
 Run `$ npm run build` for a one-off, or `$ npm run watch` to track changes.
 If you go to your Wordpress site in a browser now, you should see a react app, your react app.
 Good luck!

 ## Where to start changing things
 Data is injected into the react app as specified in `./functions.php`.
+We also tell Wordpress we want to inject a CSS and JS file into any pages it serves- these files make up React app and are built when you run `$ npm run build`.
 This file also tweaks Wordpress so redundant scripts aren't served, and opens up custom API endpoints.

-The `./react_app` directory contains all the pre-built files that make up the react app.
-Exactly how these files are processed is configured using webpack's `./webpack.config.js`
+The `./react_app` directory contains all the files that make up the react app before they are stiched together.
+Exactly how these files are processed is configured for seving using webpack's `./webpack.config.js`.
+To see the processed files, look in `./react_app_built`, but remeber that this directory is replaced every time you build, you should *never ever* need to edit stuff in it directly.

-You shouldn't need to touch `index.php`, but it's worth mentioning.
+You likely won't need to touch `index.php`, but it's worth mentioning.
 It is the page Wordpress actually serves to a client visiting your site.
 For those unfamiliar with `PHP`, the file is parsed on the server every time someone requests it, and the server turns it into HTML (while injecting content from your database, for example).
-It is this initial page where your React app's script and css are linked to.
-Once the client receives them, the contents of the page is replaced with your app.
+It is this initial page where your React app's script and css are linked to, as we requested in `./functions.php`.
+Once the client receives them, the contents of the page is replaced with your app by React.

 ## ToDo